vlang/v/README.md

 ## Key Features of V

-- Simplicity: the language can be learned in a weekend
+- Simplicity: the language can be learned over the course of a weekend
 - Fast compilation: ≈110k loc/s with a Clang backend,
   ≈500k loc/s with native and tcc backends *(Intel i5-7500, SSD, no optimization)* ([demo video](https://www.youtube.com/watch?v=pvP6wmcl_Sc))